 As a small business owner, you've worked to build your company from the ground up.
 You've expanded, taken on new clients and offered new products or services.
 As your business grows, the risks facing it also intensify.
 Even if your company is brand new, you need to protect it with the right type and amount of business insurance.
 For a small business, general liability insurance is truly going to be at the heart of your company's success.

 This type of business insurance protects a company from a wide range of claims made against it including:

-Property Damage: Covers your business from losses related to damage your business or employees cause to another person's property.
+1. Property Damage: Covers your business from losses related to damage your business OR damage your employees cause to another person's property.